-The Coronavirus pandemic continues to deliver sudden change and uncertainty, and the introduction of Stage 4 restrictions has created new wellbeing challenges for the community.
+The Coronavirus pandemic continues to deliver sudden change and uncertainty.
 We have updated this web-resource to cut through the noise and focus on the most pertinent issues.

 We have curated a careful selection of relevant and trusted resources for judicial officers and those working alongside them on the following topics: